-Atiku, PDP Govs brainstorm on party’s future
+Atiku, PDP govs brainstorm on party’s future

 “Today’s meeting was attended by seven of our governors among others.
 The truth is that we need to speed up the reconciliation process and strengthen our party for the task ahead.

-“Our nation is in trouble and like it or not a majority of Nigerians are looking up to us to lead the way out of the dire situation the All Progressives Congress.
-APC has forced us into.”
+“Our nation is in trouble and like it or not, the majority of Nigerians are looking up to us to lead the way out of the dire situation the All Progressives Congress.
+(APC) has forced us into.”

 After the meeting, Atiku took to his Twitter handle and tweeted, “ Earlier today, I joined other leaders and stakeholders of the PDP at a meeting in Abuja.
 The meeting was ripe with productive discourse and collaborative energy.”